Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction

-\begin{itemize} \item We reveal that the class-imbalance is the essential reason why random client selection leads to performance degradation on non-IID data in Section \ref{Sec:Preliminary} . \item To effectively reduce the class-imbalance, we design an efficient heterogeneity-aware client sampling mechanism, \textit{i.e.}, Fed-CBS, based on our proposed class-imbalance metric in Section \ref{Sec:Method}.
-Besides, we provide theoretical analysis on the convergence of Fed-CBS in Section \ref{Sec:Convergence}. \item We empirically evaluate Fed-CBS on FL benchmark non-IID datasets in Section \ref{Sec:experiments}.
+In this paper, we focus on image classification tasks.
+First, we demonstrate our key observation for the essential reason why random client selection results in performance degradation on non-IID data, which is the \textit{class-imbalance} of the grouped dataset from randomly selected clients.
+Based on our observation, we design an efficient heterogeneity-aware client sampling mechanism, \textit{i.e.}, Federated Class-Balanced Sampling (Fed-CBS), which effectively reduces the class-imbalance in FL.
+Fed-CBS is orthogonal to numerous existing techniques to improve the performance of FL~\cite{li2018federated,wang2020addressing,karimireddy2019scaffold,chen2020fedmax,2020arXiv200300295R,Hao_2021_CVPR,yang2021flop} on non-IID data, meaning Fed-CBS can be integrated with these methods to improve their performance further.
+Our major contributions are summarized as follows: \begin{itemize} \item We reveal that the class-imbalance is the fundamental reason why random client selection leads to performance degradation on non-IID data in Section \ref{Sec:Preliminary}. \item To effectively reduce the class-imbalance, we design an efficient heterogeneity-aware client sampling mechanism, \textit{i.e.}, Fed-CBS, based on our proposed class-imbalance metric in Section \ref{Sec:Method}.
+We provide theoretical analysis on the convergence of Fed-CBS in Section \ref{Sec:Convergence}, as well as the analysis of the NP-hardness of this problem. \item We empirically evaluate Fed-CBS on FL benchmark (non-IID datasets) in Section \ref{Sec:experiments}.
 The results demonstrate that Fed-CBS can improve the accuracy of FL models on CIFAR-10 by $2\%\sim 7\%$ and accelerate the convergence time by $1.3\times\sim 2.8\times$, compared with the state-of-the-art method ~\cite{yang2020federated} that also aims to reduce class-imbalance via client selection.
 Furthermore, our Fed-CBS achieves comparable or even better performance than the ideal setting where all the available devices are involved in the training. \end{itemize}